data-apis/scipy-2023-presentation/paper.rst

 conventions.

-**Functional APIs:** *(lines 14-15)* NumPy supports several array object methods which have no equivalent in the array API standard.
+**Functional APIs:** *(lines 14-15)* NumPy supports several array object methods having no equivalent in the array API standard.
 To ensure portability, we refactored use of non-standardized methods in terms of standardized functional APIs.